SchlossLab/severe-CDI/paper/paper.md

 a custom version of the mikropml Snakemake workflow (Sovacool et al.
 2023).
 Dependencies were managed with conda environments.
 Scripts were written in R (R Core Team 2020), Python (Van Rossum and Drake 2009), and GNU bash.
-In addition to the software already cited above, other packages used in the creation of this manuscript include cowplot (Wilke 2020a), ggtext (Wilke 2020b), ggsankey (Sjoberg 2022), schtools (Sovacool, Lesniak, and Schloss 2022), the tidyverse metapackage (Wickham et al. 2019), Quarto, and vegan (Oksanen et al. 2023).
+Additional software and packages used in the creation of this manuscript include cowplot (Wilke 2020a), ggtext (Wilke 2020b), ggsankey (Sjoberg 2022), schtools (Sovacool, Lesniak, and Schloss 2022), the tidyverse metapackage (Wickham et al. 2019), Quarto, and vegan (Oksanen et al. 2023).

 ## Data availability